Saccoglossus bromophenolosus: Distribution and habitat

 The species is native to the northwestern Atlantic Ocean where its range extends from Maine to Nova Scotia.
 It is also present in the northeastern Pacific Ocean, in Padilla Bay and Willapa Bay in Washington state, where it is thought to have been introduced with a consignment of oysters from the east coast.
 It is typically found burrowing in mud, mostly in the intertidal zone, but also subtidally down to about 100 m.

 Biology

-S. bromophenolosus moves through the sediment by thrusting its proboscis forward and then contracting it longitudinally to form a swelling.
+Saccoglossus bromophenolosus moves through the sediment by thrusting its proboscis forward and then contracting it longitudinally to form a swelling.
 This bulge is then worked backwards along the proboscis, which pulls the worm forwards.
 The collar and trunk follow passively.
 The beating of cilia also helps move sand and silt.
 Food particles are trapped in mucus and moved to the mouth by ciliary action, and the worm also swallows a lot of sediment and presumably obtains some nourishment from detritus.
 The sexes are separate.
 Fertilisation takes place in the water column.
 The eggs are yolky and large and development is direct, without a mobile larval stage.

 The worm contains high concentrations of 2,4-dibromophenol in its tissues.
 It is unclear what function this serves, but it may deter predators or convey some measure of resistance to microorganisms.